a-e-tsvetkov/suka/Main.md

 ```

-New code doesnt simplify it mutch, but allow to combine this blocks.
+New code doesn't simplify it much, but allow to combine this blocks.

 Examples in:
  * `withsuka.Client#usageWhatIf`